Is Modern Art Childlike?

 Picasso's Still Life on a T able, 1931, demonstrates a collage-like pastiche of figures described with little or no color-mixing.
 (Fig. 5-42)

-Cantilevered roof and deck lines of Richard Neutra's Schindler House (Fig. 5-44, top) echo horizontal "architectonic" masses of Henry Moore's Reclining Figure (Fig. 5-45, wood - 1945-46 ) as formal concerns prevail over vernacular building tradition.
+Cantilevered roof and deck lines of Richard Neutra's Schindler House (Fig. 5-44, top) echo horizontal "architectonic" masses of Henry Moore's Reclining Figure (Fig. 5-45, wood - 1945-46, above ) as formal concerns prevail over vernacular building tradition.

 Designed for security, Brunelleschi's 1435 Pitti Palace (Fig, 5-56, top) has a Medieval heaviness, while the later Foundling Hospital (Fig. 5-57, above) transmutes Latin proportions into almost lyrical rhythms that belie its massiveness.